 This longer view interestingly points away from personally experiencing the resurrected Christ as the apostles and a substantial amount of other people did (1 Corinthians 15:5-8) and toward the witness of Scripture.
-It’s the same thing that Jesus tells Thomas when He says to him “Because you have seen Me, you have believed; blessed are those who have not seen and yet have believed (John 20:29).
+It’s the same thing that Jesus told Thomas when He said to him “Because you have seen Me, you have believed; blessed are those who have not seen and yet have believed (John 20:29).
 John segues from this event to explain that he has written his gospel so that people might believe in Jesus and find life (v.
 30-31).
 While we are to appreciate those who bore witness to the risen Christ, they are very much the exception rather than the rule.
 That’s why a blessing is attached to those who come to faith through the witness of Scripture.

 Returning to Jesus and the two disciples, it’s important to note that the issue is more than just the resurrection of Christ.
 They are missing out on something else that is just as fundamental—they are stumbling over the suffering of Christ (“Did not the Messiah have to suffer these things and then enter His glory?” – v.
 26).
 It is this point that Jesus develops as He explains the Scriptures to them (v.
 26-27).
-It is this point that Peter stumbles over after his great confession of Christ (Matthew 16:21-23).
+It is this point that Peter stumbled over after his great confession of Christ (Matthew 16:21-23).

 It is not insignificant that this understanding takes them seven miles from where they need to be (in Jerusalem – 24:47,52).
 They’re still close, in the vicinity, within walking distance—just not where they should be.
-I can’t help but think that there are many today who are seven miles from Jerusalem.
+I can’t help but think that there are many disciples today who are seven miles from Jerusalem.
 They believe in the Christ and wish to follow, but they don’t want the cross that Jesus brings (Matthew 16:24-25).
 They embrace the glory, but not the suffering that goes with it (Romans 5:2-5, 8:17-18).

 Luke would have us to know that Jesus was with two disciples in Emmaus but when He opened their eyes they were no longer satisfied to be seven miles from Jerusalem.